Windera, Queensland: Education

 Windera State School is a government primary (Prep-6) school for boys and girls at 2588 Gayndah Murgon Road (26.0528°S 151.8289°E).

 In 2018, the school had an enrolment of 8 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

+There are no secondary schools in Windera.
+The nearest government secondary schools are Proston State School (to Year 10) in Proston to the south-west and Murgon State High School (to Year 12) in Murgon to the south-east.